biojs/biojs.net/_posts/2014-08-22-biojs-eccb-tutorial-in-strasbourg.markdown

 date: 2014-08-22 12:33:02
 ---

-BioJS is a community project aiming to create a collection of JavaScript components to present biological information following a common guideline.
-This workshop aims to introduce the BioJS project and provide enough skills to use BioJS components.
-For people interested in contributing to BioJS we will also provide a hello world tutorial to quickly have a taste on how to create a BioJS component.
+BioJS is an open source community project aiming to create a collection of JavaScript components that present biological information following a common guideline.
+This workshop introduces the BioJS project and provides the tools and knowledge to get started using and developing BioJS components.

 [official ECCB T06 page](http://www.eccb14.org/program/tutorials/biojs)

 Audience
 ---------

 This tutorial is for bioinformaticians and developers interested in presenting biological information on the web.
 Basic programming knowledge is required to attend this tutorial.
-Though the workshop can be easily followed without no knowledge in JavaScript it would be desirable to have some scripting experience in JavaScript.
+Though the workshop can be easily followed without no knowledge in JavaScript, it would be desirable to have some scripting experience in JavaScript.

 Learning objectives
 --------------------